 At the start of the year, our team was readying for our largest revamp since launching Square for Restaurants in 2018.
 We had a lot more capabilities to show, plenty of learnings to build on, and a desire to revisit our creative and make it resonate more with our audience.
 Perhaps most importantly, we wanted to reposition Square for Restaurants as the entire ecosystem it has become and leave behind the outdated idea that we’re “just” a point of sale.

 As part of this new ecosystem approach, we rethought our whole public web experience.
-To reinforce our broad seller base, we created tailored webpages for quick-service, full-service, fast casual, bars and lounges, and multi-concept restaurants.
+To reinforce our broad seller base, we created tailored webpages for quick-service, full-service, fast casual, bars and lounges and multi-concept restaurants.
 In the past, we would send out announcement emails when a new feature launched, but then we had nowhere to aggregate those features more permanently.
 We created a features section on our website that provides quick walk-through videos meant to explain functionality.
-We also highlighted additional products that restaurants need (and that Square offers!), such as payroll, marketing, loyalty, and team management, to convey all there is to gain from using Square.
+We also highlighted additional products that restaurants need (and that Square offers!), such as payroll, marketing, loyalty and team management, to convey all there is to gain from using Square.

 To showcase the restaurant environment first and foremost (and our hardware second), we introduced more imagery and updated our photography.
-New York–based Cole Saladino shot photos for us in his colorful style, which aligns more with food editorial publications than typical marketing materials.
+New York–based Cole Saladino shot photos for us in his colourful style, which aligns more with food editorial publications than typical marketing materials.

 We selected bolder typography to match Saladino’s vibrancy, and, in tandem, we amped up our use of red throughout the Square for Restaurants branding.
-Red paired with a secondary color, blue, creates contrast with our call-to-action buttons and feels fittingly bold for the restaurant world.
+Red paired with a secondary colour, blue, creates contrast with our call-to-action buttons and feels fittingly bold for the restaurant world.

-The revamp was a collaborative effort with core team members representing design, product, copywriting, strategy, engineering, and marketing in San Francisco, Milwaukee, and New York, as well as our international restaurant teams in the UK and Australia.
-We were all working away — and then the pandemic happened.
+The revamp was a collaborative effort with core team members representing design, product, copywriting, strategy, engineering and marketing in San Francisco, Milwaukee and New York, as well as our international restaurant teams in the UK and Australia.
+We were all working away – and then the pandemic happened.

 We realized we had to pivot in order to support our sellers as much as possible.
 In fact, the entire company pivoted to support businesses by speeding up development and quickly putting out timely solutions like a free Square Online Store for restaurant curbside pickup orders, soon followed by on-demand delivery.
 To further help with discoverability, we created a directory of Square businesses that offer order pickup and delivery – and also eGift cards – through Give & Get Local.